oracle/terraform-provider-oci/website/docs/d/os_management_hub_managed_instances.html.markdown

 * `is_managed_by_autonomous_linux` - (Optional) Indicates whether to list only resources managed by the Autonomous Linux service.
 * `is_management_station` - (Optional) A filter to return only managed instances that are acting as management stations.
 * `is_profile_attached` - (Optional) A filter to return only managed instances with a registration profile attached.
+* `is_reboot_required` - (Optional) A filter to return only managed instances that require a reboot to install updates.
 * `lifecycle_environment` - (Optional) A filter to return only managed instances in a specific lifecycle environment.
 * `lifecycle_environment_not_equal_to` - (Optional) A filter to return only managed instances that aren't in a specific lifecycle environment.
 * `lifecycle_stage` - (Optional) A filter to return only managed instances that are associated with the specified lifecycle environment.